Robust information divergences for model-form uncertainty arising from sparse data in random PDE: Conclusions

 \section{Conclusions}

 The present work develops UQ tools for a random PDE model of steady-state subsurface flow in \cref{fig:layers-subsurface-flow-model} with potential impacts in hydrology, carbon sequestration, and petroleum engineering.
 These tools are realized through the novel application of hybrid information divergences that balance observable and data dependent quantities.
-The hybrid nature of the divergences allows us to represent and distinguish various sources of uncertainty entering into the model and ultimately to address the propagation of model-form or epistemic uncertainty in the geostatistical model, a key challenge, via the pathway in \cref{fig:propagation-uncertainty}.
+The hybrid nature of the divergences allows us to represent and distinguish various sources of uncertainty entering into the model by attaching different levels of confidence to parts of the model.
+Ultimately, this allows us to address a key challenge concerning the propagation of model-form or epistemic uncertainty from the geostatistical model via the pathway in \cref{fig:propagation-uncertainty}.

-We derive tight and robust estimates for modeling errors from the hybrid information divergences and apply these to important UQ tasks including parametric sensitivity analysis and model misspecification arising from sparse data.
+We derive tight and robust estimates for modeling errors or biases from the hybrid information divergences and apply these to important UQ tasks including parametric sensitivity analysis and model misspecification arising from sparse data.
 In particular, we demonstrate the use of these bounds for making data-informed predictions such as quantifying the impact of incomplete data as in \cref{sec:data-informed-bounds}.
-The robustness, when interpreted as including worst-case scenarios within a given information budget, suggests that these bounds are an appropriate deliverable in the context of the decision support framework in \cref{fig:layers-subsurface-flow-model}.
+The robustness, when interpreted as including worst-case scenarios within a given information budget (i.e.\ within a family of acceptable alternative models, see \cref{fig:bounds-across-family}), suggests that these bounds are an appropriate deliverable in the context of the decision support framework in \cref{fig:layers-subsurface-flow-model}.
 We emphasize that the bounds derived here are also goal-oriented and non-intrusive in nature, that is, can be used in conjunction with any algorithm or solver for the random PDE problem in \cref{fig:layers-subsurface-flow-model}.
-Finally, we also make connections between the hybrid information divergences and certain concentration inequalities from large deviations theory that can be leveraged for efficient computing.
+Finally, we also make connections between the hybrid information divergences and certain concentration inequalities from Large Deviations Theory that can be leveraged for efficient computing and account for any available data through suitable statistical quantities.